 When to Plant and How to Grow Dill

 Dill is a cool season annual herb.
-In Phoenix seeds can be planted October through January.
+In Phoenix or gardening zone 9b seeds can be planted October through January.
 Transplant in February and March.

 Allow space for dill to spread two foot wide and two to four feet high.